Support Judicial Review of Manston Airport DCO

 Kent’s Thanet coastline and a number of towns and villages are facing disaster, the effects of which will be felt much further afield.

 The disused airport at Manston has been given permission by the Government to re-open as a highly-polluting cargo hub.
-This is against the advice of the Government’s own planning experts, which sets a worrying precedent in the face of air pollution and climate change.
+This is against the advice of the Government’s own planning experts, which sets a worrying precedent in the face of climate change.

 According to the Government’s own experts, re-opening the airport will damage the local economy and impact negatively on the UK’s carbon budget and our commitments to the Paris climate agreement.

-Please help stop this happening by donating towards the legal battle today.
+Please help by donating towards the legal battle today.

 Manston Airport sits 0.3 miles from Ramsgate in Kent, in the far south-east corner of England.
 A former military airfield, this short-lived commercial airport closed in 2014 having failed under three previous owners.